 Hoo St Werburgh Parish Council have proposed a neighbourhood area for its parish, for the purpose of preparing a neighbourhood plan.

-Medway Council consulted on this proposal until 5pm Friday 23 November 2018.
-The consultation is now closed, and no reasons for objecting to the designation were raised.
+We consulted on this proposal and the consultation closed at 5pm on Friday 23 November 2018 and no reasons for objecting to the designation were raised.

 Hoo St Werburgh Parish Council has set up a steering group to consult with local people and businesses and start work on the preparation of a draft neighbourhood plan.

 Find out more on the Hoo St Werburgh Parish Council website.